gajdosandrej/CharFunToolR/README.md

 - https://github.com/gajdosandrej/CharFunToolR/releases

-After unzipping, you will need open CharFunToolR.Rproj.
+After unzipping, you will need to open CharFunToolR.Rproj.

 ## Option 2: Clone with Git